 Two or more airmen can form a flight.
 Two or more sections can also form a flight.
-It depends on how the squadron is organized.
-There are three types of flights: numbered, alpha and functional.
+It depends on how the squadron is organized, and there are three types of flights:

-Numbered flights incorporate small mission elements into an organized unit.
-For example, flights in basic training are numbered flights.
-While in basic, you could be assigned to Flight 421, for instance.
+- Numbered flights incorporate small mission elements into an organized unit.
+Basic training has numbered flights, where you could be assigned to Flight 421, for instance.

 Squadrons are usually identified both numerically, and by function.
 An example would be the 49th Security Forces Squadron or the 501st Maintenance Squadron.

 Two or more squadrons form a group.
 In the Air Force, groups are usually based upon the assignment of squadrons with similar functions.
 For example, the supply squadron, transportation, and aircraft maintenance squadron would be assigned to the Logistics Group.
 The flying squadrons would be assigned to the Operations Group.
 The Dental Squadron and the Medical Squadron would be assigned to the Medical Group, etc.

 Usually, groups take on the number of the wing they are assigned to.
 The 49th Logistics Group, for example, is assigned to the 49th Fighter Wing, at Holloman AFB in New Mexico.
 The group commander is usually a colonel (O-6).

 Two or more groups in the Air Force form a wing.
 There is only one wing on an Air Force base, and the Wing Commander is quite often considered to be the "Installation Commander."
 There are two types of Wings:

 - Composite Wings operate more than one kind of aircraft.
 Individual composite wings can have different missions.